Published On: Wed, Apr 25th

 It involves going up and down stairs carrying things, loading boxes onto dollies, unloading cases of heavy food items, lots of bending and lifting.
 It’s not uncommon for food truck staff members to slip and fall while carrying heavy bags or large cans into the truck or kitchen cooler and freezers.

-Add to that long periods of standing and countertops that are too low or high to be ergonomically correct, and the result is frequent lower back pain, achy knees and feet that always hurt.
-For those who love to prepare food, the show must go on, here are a few suggestions to help prevent or alleviate pain in your food truck:
+Add to that long periods of standing and counter tops that are too low or high to be ergonomically correct, and the result is frequent lower back pain, achy knees and feet that always hurt.
+For those who love to prepare food, the show must go on, here are a few suggestions to help prevent or alleviate pain in your food truck.

 • Good shoes are a must